-- It should be noted that the biggest loss of butterflies in the intensified grasslands of Western Europe occurred before the 1990s and therefore don't show up in the indicator. - Abandonment is caused by socioeconomic factors.
-When farming on low productivity land brings only small incomes, and there is little or no support from the Common Agricultural Policy (CAP), farmers give up their enterprises and the land is left unmanaged.
-The grass quickly becomes tall and rank and is soon replaced by scrub and woodland. - Reducing the abandonment of grasslands and greater financial support for HNV farming needs to be a key goal of EU agriculture policy and reflected in the implementation and further development of the Common Agriculture policy.
+For the conservation of grassland butterflies, priorities are to reduce the abandonment of grasslands and greater financial support for HNV farming needs to be a key goal of EU agriculture policy and reflected in the implementation and further development of the Common Agriculture policy.
 Member States can choose to identify, designate and protect "Environmentally Sensitive Grasslands" under the CAP 2013 reforms.
 This flexibility needs to be used by all Member States, both inside and outside Natura 2000 sites, to help prevent further losses of HNV grasslands and support restoration.

-- The EU Biodiversity Strategy and Reports from EU Member States, under Article 17 of the Habitats Directive, recognise the poor conservation status of grasslands and of their characteristic butterflies.
+The EU Biodiversity Strategy and Reports from EU Member States, under Article 17 of the Habitats Directive, recognise the poor conservation status of grasslands and of their characteristic butterflies.
 The actions set out in the EU Strategy need urgent implementation.
 Appropriate management is vital both within grasslands designated as Natura 2000 areas and on HNV farmland outside these areas.
-Better support for the farmers who manage these areas is needed. - Without such changes to agricultural support under the CAP, rural communities which depend on low intensity farming will continue to decline, cultural landscapes will be lost and butterflies, moths and other pollinators will disappear.
+Better support for the farmers who manage these areas is needed.